Sonic Grade: D

 Old Hot Stampers

-There were no Hot Stampers ten years ago.
-This is a process that has been evolving over the course of many years, more than ten certainly, but for all practical purposes Hot Stampers as much more than a concept didn’t exist back then.
+There were no Hot Stampers thirty years ago.
+This is a process that has been evolving over the course of many years, but for all practical purposes Hot Stampers as much more than a concept didn’t exist until sometime in the ’90s.

 With continual improvements in our equipment, room acoustics, electrical quality, cleaning techniques and last but not least, listening skills, our audio world has turned completely upside down.
 180 gram?
 Half-Speed Masters?
 Don’t make me laugh.
 We can beat that junk with one arm tied behind our back.
 It’s like taking candy from a baby.